Spazzinq/FlightControl/README.md

 ## Build
 To build/have the latest functional version of FlightControl, clone the [beta](https://github.com/Spazzinq/FlightControl/tree/beta) branch and build the jar using `gradle clean shadowJar`.
 Website development builds are coming soon.

+## Package Respository
+To use FlightControl in your own development environment without directly importing the jar, please use [JitPack](https://jitpack.io/#Spazzinq/FlightControl).

 ## Information
 The **[Wiki](https://spazzinq.org/flightcontrol/)** contains all the information you need, whether it be [permissions](https://spazzinq.org/flightcontrol/permissions), [placeholders](https://spazzinq.org/flightcontrol/placeholders), or almost anything else (the rest coming soon).